awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-troubleshooting.md

 **Note**
 You can create a rule from the [ CloudWatch console](https://console.aws.amazon.com/cloudwatch/) by choosing **Rules** under **Events** in the left navigation pane\.
 Then choose **Create rule** > **Event pattern**, and then select **Custom event pattern** from the **Build event pattern to match events by service** dropdown\.

+**Actions Through AWS Systems Manager\.** CloudWatch Application Insights for \.NET and SQL Server provides built\-in integration with Systems Manager OpsCenter\.
+If you choose to use this integration for your application, an OpsItem is created on the OpsCenter console for every problem detected with the application\.
+From the OpsCenter console, you can view summarized information about the problem detected by CloudWatch Application Insights and pick a Systems Manager Automation runbook to take remedial actions or further identify Windows processes that are causing resource issues in your application\.